lbologna/hbp-sp6-guidebook/source/online_usecases/single_cell_building/cerebellum/sim_pc_multi_collab/sim_pc_multi_collab.rst

 .. _sim_pc_multi_collab:

 #################################################################
-Multi compartmental mouse Purkinje cell simulation and validation
+Simulation and validation of a mouse Purkinje cell multicompartmental model
 #################################################################

 The Purkinje cells are one of oldest and most complex neuron of the entire central nervous system.